ltrgoddard/thesis/temp.markdown

 ‘confidently aped Leavisian and Lawrentian gestures’, Enright undercuts him in the most effective way possible:

-> Mr. Tomlinson applies the new sneer-word ‘fellow-travellers’ to two of
+> \singlespacing Mr. Tomlinson applies the new sneer-word
-> the contributors.
-Yet, in the case of both of the anthologies
+> ‘fellow-travellers’ to two of the contributors.
+Yet, in the case of
-> mentioned, the editors received one unsolicited manuscript (which they
+> both of the anthologies mentioned, the editors received one
-> felt unable to use)—from Mr. Tomlinson.
-Of course Mr. Tomlinson
+> unsolicited manuscript (which they felt unable to use)—from
-> retains the right (which he has used, in America and in England) to
+> Mr. Tomlinson.
+Of course Mr. Tomlinson retains the right (which he has
-> review these same anthologies.
-But, in choosing his abuse, has he
+> used, in America and in England) to review these same anthologies.
-> forgotten that he himself, in full knowledge of who his
+> But, in choosing his abuse, has he forgotten that he himself, in full
-> ‘fellow-travellers’ would be, once applied for a ticket?[^82]
+> knowledge of who his ‘fellow-travellers’ would be, once applied for a
+> ticket?[^82]

 \noindent Tomlinson’s criticisms of the Movement are effectively, if unfairly, painted as the *ressentiment* of a poetic also-ran.
 As Martin